Itskuloba/money-management-classification/README.md

 # Money-Management-classification

 This project focuses on building a machine learning model to automatically classify financial transactions into predefined categories.
-Additionally, this repository explores unsupervised learning techniques to discover natural spending categories and enhance the dataset.
+Additionally, it explores unsupervised learning techniques to discover natural spending categories.

 -----